 The Reinartz Law Firm represents victims of medical malpractice throughout New Jersey.
-Medical malpractice occurs when a medical professional deviates from the accepted standard of care for their profession and, in doing so, causes harm to a patient.
+Medical malpractice occurs when a healthcare professional deviates from the accepted standard of care for their profession and, in doing so, causes harm to a patient.
 When this happens, the patient or their family may be able to bring a medical malpractice claim against the wrongdoers who caused the injury, and seek compensation for their damages.

 As a medical patient, you have a reasonable expectation that your doctors, nurses and other medical professionals will take care of you.
-However, sometimes accidents happen during the course of medical treatment which result in harm to the patient.
-When medical treatment or a procedure leaves you or a loved one suffering from injury, infection or even results in death, you may be able to bring a medical malpractice claim.
+However, sometimes accidents happen during the course of treatment which result in harm to the patient.
+When medical treatment or a procedure leaves you or a loved one suffering from an injury, infection or even death, you may be able to bring a medical malpractice claim.

 What is Needed to Prove Medical Malpractice?

 To prove a New Jersey medical malpractice claim, the injured patient (plaintiff) must demonstrate the following:

 - A medical provider-patient relationship existed, creating a duty of care by the provider for the patient;